← Back to Blog

 Upgrade Your Client Experience

 If your agency is still sending candidate submissions via email, you are making it harder for hiring managers to say yes.
-A client review portal removes the friction between your great candidates and your client's decision.
+A client review portal removes the friction between your great candidates and your client's decision — and in a business where speed compounds, friction is the difference between placement and missed placement.

-KineticRecruiter includes client review portals with AI match scores and career highlights in all plans.
+KineticRecruiter includes client review portals with AI match scores and career highlights in all plans at no additional cost.
 Start a free trial and set up your first client portal in under 10 minutes.

 Written by KineticRecruiter Team